JohannesOehm/FhirExtinguisher/README.md

 Please escape `@join(", ")` as `@join("%2C ")`and `@join(":")` as `@join("%3A")`!

 ## Building
+Requirements: Java 8, npm 6.13.x

-Use `gradlew shadowJar` to compile the project.
+Use `./gradlew shadowJar` to compile the project.
 The resulting .jar file will be in `/build/libs/`.

-To compile the frontend, you need to have `npm` (node package manager) installed.
-Please run `npm install` (and eventually `npm install --only=dev`) in the frontend folder, the gradle build script will only invoke webpack and copy the files into the .jar file.
-If something goes wrong, execute `./node_modules/.bin/webpack` in the `/frontend` folder.
+At the first time, to compile the frontend, please run `npm install` (and eventually `npm install --only=dev`) in the frontend folder, since the gradle build script will only invoke webpack and copy the files into the .jar file.

+If you get `Process 'command 'cmd'' finished with non-zero exit value 2`, please execute `"node_modules/.bin/webpack"` for the webpack error message.

 ### Frontend Development
 You can execute `"node_modules/.bin/webpack-dev-server"` to start an automatically updating version of the frontend.
 Note that the backend will not be executed, so there will not be actual function, but for CSS/Vue.js development this is quite nice.

-If you get `Process 'command 'cmd'' finished with non-zero exit value 2`, please execute `"node_modules/.bin/webpack"` for the error message

 ## Running
 Use `java -jar FhirExtinguisher-<version>-all.jar -f http://hapi.fhir.org/baseR4 -p 8080` to start the server